OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods: Forward

 \subsection{Test}

-We first evaluated the method on a simple half-space model containing a low-resistivity anomaly, as shown in Fig. 6.
-The forward modeling results obtained with the conventional approach and the proposed method are presented in Fig. 6.
-The results show that the proposed method accurately predicts the overall forward response, demonstrating strong consistency and effectively capturing the characteristics of the low-resistivity anomaly.
-To enable a more detailed comparison, four points above the anomaly body were selected, as shown in Fig. 6p1-p4.
+We first evaluated the method on a simple half-space model containing a low-resistivity anomaly, as shown in Fig. ~\ref{7}.
+The forward modeling results obtained with the conventional approach and the deep learning method are presented in Fig. ~\ref{7}.
+The results show that the deep learning method accurately predicts the overall forward response, demonstrating strong consistency and effectively capturing the characteristics of the low-resistivity anomaly.
+To enable a more detailed comparison, four points above the anomaly body were selected, as shown in Fig. ~\ref{7}p1-p4.
 The network-predicted responses closely match those computed with the conventional method.

 To quantitatively assess the network’s predictions, we computed the relative errors between the network-predicted results and those obtained from conventional forward modeling, as shown in Table 2.
-The results show that the overall relative error is less than 1\%, indicating that the network can accurately reproduce the forward responses of the models.
+The results show that the overall relative error is less than 2\%, indicating that the network can accurately reproduce the forward responses of the models.

 To assess the network’s ability to handle complex models, we evaluated it on the most challenging model type.
-A randomly selected example is shown in Fig. 7a, which features faults, folds, and high-resistivity anomalies.
-The corresponding network-predicted results are presented in Fig. 7b.
+A randomly selected example is shown in Fig. ~\ref{8}a, which features faults, folds, and high-resistivity anomalies.
+The corresponding network-predicted results are presented in Fig. ~\ref{8}b.
 Even for such complex geological structures, the network accurately predicts the forward responses, demonstrating high reliability.
-For detailed comparison, four points were selected, as shown in Fig. 7p1–p4.
+For detailed comparison, four points were selected, as shown in Fig. ~\ref{8}p1–p4.
 The network-predicted responses closely match the numerical results from the conventional method, confirming the robustness of the network.

 Table 3 summarizes the overall relative error for the complex models as well as the errors at the four specific comparison points.
-For complex models, the relative error increases slightly, with the maximum value of 1.43\% at point P1 and an overall error of 1.24\%, both remaining below 2\%.
+For complex models, the relative error increases slightly, with the maximum value of 1.42\% at point P2 and an overall error of 1.34\%, both remaining below 2\%.
 These results indicate that the network can still accurately predict the forward responses of complex geological models.